sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

    the players _play_ the game*

-## Threshold and Threshold Guardian AKA "Go"
+## Chapter 3: Threshold and Threshold Guardian AKA "Go"
 `TODO`

  * The amount of contrast between the ordinary and special worlds